Hypnotherapy

 Who can be hypnotised?

 The answer to this question is undoubtedly ‘virtually everyone’.
 This claim must, however, be qualified by the observation that some are more readily hypnotisable than others and that it will also depend upon one’s willingness to be hypnotised at the time.
-This willingness will itself depend upon a number of factors, not least of which will be the strength of the person’s particular need and their trust and confidence in the therapist concerned.
-A corollary to this question is ‘What level of trance is required in order to achieve a beneficial outcome?’
+This willingness will depend upon a number of factors, not least of which will be the strength of the person’s particular need and their trust and confidence in the therapist concerned.
+A corollary to this question is, ‘What level of trance is required to achieve a beneficial outcome?’
 Although there remains some disagreement over the answer, most researchers concur that the actual level (or depth) of trance experienced does not relate to the beneficial results that might be obtained.
-In practise, this means that even where a person feels that they have not been hypnotised, given time (and this is a very important factor), the desired outcome of therapy might yet materialise.
-This matter of time is especially important in our current society, which has, in many respects, been coerced into believing that gratification of every desire should be instantaneous.
-Hypnotherapy can be extraordinarily effective but it is not magic.
-However, if the willingness is present, if the time is right and if you find a suitable practitioner for your needs and you as the client is also willing to undertake your part, then all their (realistic) goals are achievable.
+In practice, this means that even when a person feels that they have not been hypnotised, given time (and this is a significant factor), the desired outcome of therapy might yet materialise.
+This matter of time is fundamental in our current society, which has, in many respects, been coerced into believing that gratification of every desire should be instantaneous.
+Hypnotherapy can be extraordinarily effective, but it is not magic.
+However, if the willingness is present, if the time is right and if you find a suitable practitioner for your needs and you, as the client, are also willing to undertake your part, then all their (realistic) goals are achievable.

 Who may benefit from Hypnotherapy?

 Again, the answer to this question is ‘virtually everyone’.
-Given that hypnotherapy can be utilised to access a person’s inner potential and that probably no one is performing to their actual potential, then this answer is literally true.
-However, it is not just potential which Hypnotherapy is well placed to address but also one’s inner resources to effect beneficial change.
-In this regard, it is the innate healing capacity of our own body that may be stimulated by Hypnotherapy.
+Given that Hypnotherapy can be utilised to access a person’s inner potential and that probably no one is performing to their actual potential, then this answer is true.
+However, it is not just the potential that Hypnotherapy is well placed to address but also one’s inner resources to effect beneficial change.
+In this regard, it is the innate healing capacity of our own body that Hypnotherapy may stimulate.
 Consequently, the list of problems which may be amenable to Hypnotherapy is far too long and varied to catalogue but certainly includes: stress, anxiety, panic, phobias, unwanted habits and addictions (e.g. smoking, overeating, alcoholism), disrupted sleep patterns, lack of confidence and low self-esteem, fear of examinations and public speaking, allergies and skin disorders, migraine and irritable bowel syndrome (IBS).

 Dr Shradha Lakhani conducting a hypnotherapy session wearing a headset microphone